 To increase your safety level, make sure that if you are using a walker or cane that it is the right size for you.
 An improperly sized device can put too much strain on the back and cause pain or discomfort.
 Also, consider purchasing accessories for your devices such as walker baskets which allow you to keep your hands free, or grips for the tips of canes to make them more effective in slippery situations.

 Not sure what type of equipment you need?
-Stop by an SSM Health at Home Medical Equipment Store and knowledgeable staff members can assist you with mobility product selection and sizing.
+Stop by a Home Health United – Home Medical Equipment Store and knowledgeable staff members can assist you to help in mobility product selection and sizing.
 They can also direct you to different types of accessories to help increase your safety.

 In addition to staying safe outdoors, it is important to think about indoor safety during the winter too.
 Colder temperatures outside can lower temperatures inside.